wso2-attic/ballerina-message-broker/tools/README.md

 # Performance testing tool for ballerina-message-broker

-This tool allows ballerina message broker developers to get an idea about the performance of the message broker after a modification is done in the code.Following criteria is going to be used in evaluating the performance.
+This tool allows ballerina message broker developers to get an idea about the performance of the message broker after a modification is done in the code.
+Following criteria is going to be used in evaluating the performance.

 - Connection Load  - The number of message producers, or message consumers, or the number of concurrent connections a system can support.
 - Message throughput - The number of messages or message bytes that can be pumped through a messaging system per second.